+During the third quarter of the fiscal year, the Board, Staff, and RVK conducted a review of SBCERS' US Equity structure including an evaluation of the current manager lineup focusing on diversification, risk characteristics, performance, and fees.
+As a result of the review, the Board decided to terminate Rice Hall James and transition their assets along with those held in the DFA Small Cap Value mandate to a single DFA Small Cap Core mandate.

-During the fiscal year, the Board, Staff, and RVK conducted a review of SBCERS' Non-Core Fixed Income structure including evaluating the current manager lineup focusing on diversification, risk characteristics, performance, and fees.
-As a result of the review, the Board decided to increase the Private Credit target from 33.3% of the Non-Core Fixed Income portfolio to 45.0%.
-During the fourth fiscal quarter of 2023, the Board reviewed the strategic goals for SBCERS' Private Credit program and an updated pacing study to determine the annual commitment volume required to reach the target allocation.
-During the fiscal year, the Board made one new \$20M Private Credit commitment.
+During the fourth quarter of the fiscal year, the Board, Staff, and RVK conducted a review of SBCERS' Real Return portfolio.
+The Board adopted a long-term target of 75% private assets and 25% public assets for the overall Real Return structure.
+The Board also approved issuing an Invitation-to-Bid manager search to evaluate institutional-quality Diversified Inflation Strategy mandates to serve within the public assets portion of the Real Return portfolio.

+Also, in the fourth quarter of fiscal year 2024, the Board reviewed the strategic goals for SBCERS' Private Credit program and an updated pacing study to determine the annual commitment volume required to reach and maintain the desired target allocation.
+During the fiscal year, the Board made two \$25M Private Credit commitments, and one \$27.5M Private Credit commitment.